 python benchmarks/correctness.py

 HTML5 parsing is notoriously complex.
-The spec describes an intricate state machine with:
+The spec describes intricate parsing behavior with:

 Getting 99% compliance means you’re still breaking on real-world edge cases.
 Browsers pass 100% because they have to - and now JustHTML does too.